-Parameter Description ONE_TIME CONFIG When the parameter is set to Yes, the configuration file is retrieved by the console system on the initial boot; it is not sent on subsequent boots.
+PARAMETER DESCRIPTION ONE_TIME CONFIG When the parameter is set to Yes, the configuration file is retrieved by the console system on the initial boot; it is not sent on subsequent boots.
 When set to No, the configuration file is retrieved by the console system each time it is booted.
 FIRMWARE VERSION The version of the firmware to be sent to the appliance.
 FIRMWARE FILENAME The path and file name of the firmware.
 FIRMWARE SERVER_IP The IP address or hostname of the server hosting the firmware.
 FIRMWARE SERVER USERNAME If the firmware is hosted on a secure server, the credentials to access the server.
-FIRMWARE SERVER PASSWORD The firm water is nested and seedile server, the diedentials to decess the server.
-FIRMWARE SERVER PROTOCOL The protocol of the server used to host the firmware.
+FIRMWARE SERVER PASSWORD FIRMWARE SERVER PROTOCOL The protocol of the server used to host the firmware.
 Supported protocols include tftp, ftp, stfp, scp and wget.
 CONFIG FILENAME The path and file name of the of the configuration file.
 CONFIG SERVER_IP The IP address or hostname of the server hosting the configuration file.
 CONFIG SERVER USERNAME If the configuration file is hosted on a secure server, the credentials to access the server.
 In most cases, the credentials will be CONFIG SERVER PASSWORD required.
 The username is plain text, however the password must be encrypted.
 CONFIG SERVER PROTOCOL The protocol of the server used to host the configuration file.
 Supported protocols include ftp, stfp, scp and wget.